Start9Labs/documentation/site/source/service-guides/nostr/index.rst

 **Initial Config**

-* Install **Nostr RS relay** service from Start9 Registry on your server.
+#.
+Install **Nostr RS relay** service from Start9 Registry on your server.

   .. figure:: /_static/images/services/nostr/nostr-1.png
         :width: 50%
         :alt: nostr install

-* In service page click **CONFIGURE** and add pubkey in hex format to whitelist your client.
+#.
+In the service, page click **CONFIGURE** and add the pubkey in hex format to whitelist your client.
 Click save.
   .. figure:: /_static/images/services/nostr/nostr-2.png
         :width: 50%
         :alt: nostr whitelist pubkey

-* Now you will have Nostr relay websocket URL available in Nostr Properties.
+#.
+Now you will have a Nostr relay websocket URL available in Nostr Properties.

 **Running a private relay**